 A lot of people ask me how can I afford to travel so much.
 A part of the answer lies in the choices I make when it comes to flights, accommodation, tours, etc. With so many options on the market, it’s very easy to get lost and spend hours of searching online before coming across a good deal but don’t worry; I got you covered.
-In this section, I’m sharing some of the companies that helped me save hundreds of dollars while traveling.
+In this section, I’m sharing some helpful travel resources that helped me save hundreds of dollars while traveling.

 DISCLAIMER: Yes, some of the links below are affiliate links but NO, I don’t earn any money on your expense.
 On the contrary, most of these affiliate links offer discounted prices and you’ll be getting a discount every time you book something using these links.